On June 10, 2013, Michael won the 3rd Annual Critics' Choice Awards for best supporting actor in a drama series for his work on Southland.

 On August 28, 2010, Michael and Rachael Cudlitz attended the L'Oréal Paris pre-Emmy Cocktail Reception held at The Four Seasons Hotel in Beverly Hills, California.

-In June 2010, Michael began work on location in New Orleans for the film The Grief Tourist.
+In June 2010, Michael began work on location in New Orleans for the film Dark Tourist (fka The Grief Tourist).
 His character is named Jim Tahana.
 In August 2010, it was discovered funding for this independent project had been embezzled.
-Filming resumed in September 2010, however, in Los Angeles and wrapped on October 8, 2010.
+Filming resumed in September 2010, however, and was wrapped on October 8, 2010.
+Dark Tourist premiered in the United States on August 23, 2013.

 In April 2010, Michael worked on location in New Orleans to portray Detective Calgrove in Killing Karma for WWE Studios.